María del Mar Rodríguez Carnero: Life and career

 In March 2005, La Mari was diagnosed with breast cancer.
 She co-wrote a book with her sister, Aurora Rodríguez Carnero, discussing her personal experiences overcoming the disease.

 In 2006 she was a featuring artist on Ricky Martin's album MTV Unplugged.
 She featured alongside Ricky Martin on the track "Tu Recuerdo", which hit No. 1 on the Latin Billboard charts and received a Latin Grammy nomination for Record of the Year.

 In 2007, La Mari released Con Otro Aire, backed by a new band.

 In 2008, she collaborated with the winner of the Eurovision Song Contest 50, Helena Paparizou, performing a duet of her Spanish song, "Papeles Mojados".

 In 2009, she received the Medal of Andalusia.

-Throughout her career, La Mari has collaborated with various groups and artists, including Enrique Morente, Mojo Project, El Bicho, Macaco, Bebe, Estrella Morente, Jarabe de Palo, Javier Ruibal, Cesária Évora, Antonio Orozco, Tabletom, Peret, La Shica, Miguel Rios, Rosario Flores, Lila Downs, Estopa, Calima, La Guardia, Mario Diaz and Ricky Martin.
+Throughout her career, La Mari has collaborated with various groups and artists, including Ivan Lins, Enrique Morente, Mojo Project, El Bicho, Macaco, Bebe, Estrella Morente, Jarabe de Palo, Javier Ruibal, Cesária Évora, Antonio Orozco, Tabletom, Peret, La Shica, Miguel Rios, Rosario Flores, Lila Downs, Estopa, Calima, La Guardia, Mario Diaz and Ricky Martin.